-Decisions: Based on the analysis of these AC 2019-2020 results the following change will be implemented in AC 2020-2021 for continued improvement: Faculty will complete a mandatory Zoom conference early in the semester to discuss the research and expectations of the course; a second mandatory Zoom conference will follow two weeks prior to the presentation.
-The personal contact may alleviate anxiety about the research's culminating assessment, leading to better student understanding of the research process.
+Based on the analysis of these AC 2019-2020 results the following change was implemented in AC 2020-2021 for continued improvement: Faculty completed a mandatory Zoom conference early in the semester to discuss the research and expectations of the course; a second mandatory Zoom conference followed two weeks prior to the presentation.
+The personal contact may have alleviated anxiety about the research's culminating assessment, leading to better student understanding of the research process.